commondataio/awesome-opendata-software/README.md

 * [Elsevier Pure](https://www.elsevier.com/solutions/pure) - Pure is a Research Information Management System (RIMS) or Current Research Information System (CRIS).
 * [Figshare](https://figshare.com) - cloud based open access repository software and service
 * [DataOne Hosted Repo](https://www.dataone.org/hosted-repo/) - online catalog and SaaS hosted repositories

+### Microdata catalogs

+#### Open source

+* [NADA Data Catalog](https://nada.ihsn.org) - An open-source software designed for researchers to browse, search, compare, apply for access and download research data.

+### Statistics and indicators databases

+#### Open source
+* [OpenSDG](https://open-sdg.org) - Open SDG.
+An open source, free-to-reuse platform for managing and publishing data and statistics related to the UN Sustainable Development Goals (SDGs).
+* [PxWeb](https://www.scb.se/en/services/statistical-programs-for-px-files/px-web/) -  PxWeb is used for publishing statistics in a data base at the web and is since 1 January 2016 free of charge for government agencies and municipalities, international NSI:s and international organisations of statistics.
+* [.Stat Suite](https://siscc.org/stat-suite/) - The .Stat Suite is a standard-based, componentised, open source platform for the efficient production and dissemination of high-quality statistical data.
+The product is based on the General Statistical Business Process Model (GSBPM) and the Statistical Data and Metadata eXchange (SDMX) standards.

 ## Standards